 Team Law’s lawyers take cases on a contingency basis.
 Fees are only due if you receive compensation in your case.
 The sum will depend on what is recovered and will be a portion of the compensation you received for your injuries.
 Additionally, we provide a free initial consultation, during which we can talk about your case and go over the fees and expenses related to it.

 It is crucial that you get medical help right away after your slip and fall, no matter how serious your injuries are.
 It is crucial to have documentation of both your injuries and the events that led to them.
 It will be helpful throughout the trial if you can prove your injuries and any pain and suffering you experienced.
-To discuss whether someone should be held accountable for your injuries and whether negligence may have been present, get in touch with an accomplished Sayreville slip and fall lawyer.
+To discuss whether someone should be held accountable for your injuries and whether negligence may have been present, get in touch with our accomplished slip and fall attorneys in Sayreville, NJ.

 You have probably heard the term “damages” if you are considering submitting a personal injury claim for your slip and fall incident.
 The losses that a person suffers in an accident are referred to as “damages” in law.
 Victims of slip-and-fall accidents may be compensated for damages such as, but not limited to, any of the following: